themesberg/flowbite-svelte/src/routes/docs/components/indicators.md

 ---

 <script>
-  import {TableProp, TableDefaultRow, } from '../../utils' import { P, A } from '$lib'
+  import { TableProp, TableDefaultRow, CompoAttributesViewer } from '../../utils' import { P, A } from '$lib' import componentData1 from '../../component-data/Indicator.json'

-  import { props as items } from '../../props/Indicator.json'
 </script>

 The indicator component can be used as a small element positioned absolutely relative to another component such as a button or card and show a number count, account status (red for offline, green for online) and other useful information.